astronomer/docs/learn/connections/azure-workload-identity.md

 ## Prerequisites

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview).
+- The [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/).
+You can also run Azure CLI commands through the Azure web portal as well!
 - A Hosted [Astro deployment](https://docs.astronomer.io/astro/cli/get-started-cli).
 - An Azure Entra ID Managed Identity that you want your Astro workloads in this deployment to run as.
 For information on how to create one, please refer to the [Azure documentation](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp)